sgmurphy/wordpress-plugins/hide-my-wp/readme.txt

 Update - Compatibility with Wordfence to prevent rewrite rules update on security scan Update - language translation and typos
-Update - Disable click and keys to work without jQuery Fixed - Trim error in cookie when main domain cookie is set Fixed - Filter words in 8G Firewall that might be used in article slugs
+Update - Disable click and keys to work without jQuery Update - Added the option to immediately block a wrong username in Brute Force Update - Sub-option layouts
+Fixed - Trim error in cookie when main domain cookie is set Fixed - Filter words in 8G Firewall that might be used in article slugs Fixed - Small bugs

 = 5.2.01 (04 June 2024) =